p-koo/evoaug/README.md

 # EvoAug

 EvoAug is a PyTorch package to pretrain sequence-based deep learning models for regulatory genomics data with evolution-inspired data augmentations followed by a finetuning on the original, unperturbed sequence data.
 This work uses PyTorch Lightning -- LightningModule -- to define a model wrapper that is used for training.
-This is work that directly follows from "Evolution-inspired augmentations improve deep learning for regulatory genomics" by Nicholas Keone Lee, Ziqi (Amber) Tang, Shushan Toneyan, and Peter K Koo.
+This is work that directly follows from "EvoAug: improving generalization and interpretability of genomic deep neural networks with evolution-inspired data augmentations" by Nicholas Keone Lee, Ziqi (Amber) Tang, Shushan Toneyan, and Peter K Koo.
+Code in this repository is shared under the MIT License.

 For questions, email: koo@cshl.edu